 The outstanding mix of people

 You will meet an outstanding mix of people, and join a community where you live and study alongside people who are as passionate about your subject as you.
 Learning and debate doesn't stop when you leave the lecture theatre.

-- We currently have around 160 undergraduates: there are roughly equal numbers of students on the Computer Science and the Mathematics & Computer Science degrees, and a smaller cohort taking the new degree in Computer Science & Philosophy.
-We offer a full-time taught postgraduate course: the MSc in Computer Science (approx 50 students).
-Additionally, around 15 students per year take an MSc in Mathematics and the Foundations of Computer Science (which is administered by the Mathematical Institute).
-Two part-time postgraduate programmes for professionals are also offered: the MSc in Software Engineering (approx 240 students) and the MSc in Software and Systems Security (approx 75 students).
-The Department's doctoral programme has over 150 research students (studying for a DPhil—the Oxford term for a PhD) working across a wide range of subjects in Computer Science and Software Engineering.
-The Department is also home to around 160 academic and research staff.
-So it's a fairly small department, but a very friendly and high-achieving one.
-You can find out more about our people and our history on the main Department website.
+Two part-time postgraduate programmes for professionals are also offered: the MSc in Software Engineering has about 225 students, with the MSc in Software and Systems Security about 150 students The Department's doctoral programme has over 160 research students (studying for a DPhil - the Oxford term for a PhD) working across a wide range of subjects in Computer Science and Software Engineering.
+The Department is also home to around 150 academic and research staff.
+You can find out more about our people and our history elsewhere on this website.